johnny353535/yoi/docs/_pages/components/ribbon.md

 # Ribbon

-<p class="intro">Use this component to display to display a 45° rotated ribbon in the the upper left or right corner of any container element.</p>
+<p class="intro">A 45° rotated ribbon in the the upper left or right corner of any container element.</p>

 ## Basic Example